lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Updated Internet Threat Model Considerations {#internet-threat}

 Since the publication of {{RFC3552}} there has been an increased awareness of the need to protect against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of users {{I-D.arkko-arch-internet-threat-model-guidance}}. {{RFC7624}} describes an updated threat model for Internet confidentiality, see {{sec-prop}}. {{I-D.arkko-arch-internet-threat-model-guidance}} further expands the threat model.
 Implementations and users SHOULD consider these threat models.
-In particular, even data sent protected to the other endpoint such as ID_CRED and EAD can be used for tracking, see Section 2.7 of {{I-D.arkko-arch-internet-threat-model-guidance}}.
+In particular, even data sent protected to the other endpoint such as ID_CRED fields and EAD fields can be used for tracking, see Section 2.7 of {{I-D.arkko-arch-internet-threat-model-guidance}}.

 The fields ID_CRED_I, ID_CRED_R, EAD_2, EAD_3, and EAD_4 have variable length, and information regarding the length may leak to an attacker.
 A passive attacker may, e.g., be able to differentiate endpoints using identifiers of different length.
 To mitigate this information leakage an implementation may ensure that the fields have fixed length or use padding.
 An implementation may, e.g., only use fixed length identifiers like 'kid' of length 1.
 Alternatively, padding may be used (see {{padding}}) to hide the true length of, e.g., certificates by value in 'x5chain' or 'c5c'.